c-sp/age/src/age_emulator_gb/README.md

 #### Frame Sequencer Initialization

 Volume updates by envelope occur only once in a complete frame sequencer cycle.
-This makes volume envelope test roms perfect for determining the correct frame sequencer "alignment" during
+This allows inferring the frame sequencers state during [emulator initialization](#emulator-initialization).
-[emulator initialization](#emulator-initialization).

 **Gambatte test roms**